austozi/selfhosted/freshrss/README.md

     filter   = freshrss
     logpath  = /config/log/freshrss/access.log
     ```
-4. Mount FreshRSS's NGINX access log into the SWAG container, by adding the following to the docker-compose.yml file of the latter:
+4. Mount this application's NGINX access log into the SWAG container, by adding the following to the docker-compose.yml file of the latter:
    ```
    volumes:
      - "/path/to/freshrss/config/log/nginx:/config/log/freshrss:ro"
    ```
 5. Recreate the SWAG container by executing `docker-compose up -d` in the directory where the docker-compose.yml for SWAG is located.
-6. [Verify](https://github.com/austozi/selfhosted/wiki/Verify-fail2ban-is-working) that fail2ban is working for FreshRSS.
+6. [Verify](https://github.com/austozi/selfhosted/wiki/Verify-fail2ban-is-working) that fail2ban is working for this application.